People are more afraid of speaking in public than they are of dying.

 - Practice over the course of a few days and at different times of the day.
 This will strengthen the neuron connections between the content and the images and make it easier to remember what you want to say.

 A few things to remember:

-– By the time you get to the shorthand stage (step #5 above), you will have read that paragraph 5+ times – including the time when you actually crafted of the sentences – so a fair amount is already familiar to your brain.
+– By the time you get to the shorthand stage (step #5 above), you will have read that paragraph 5+ times – including the time when you actually crafted of the sentences – so a lot of the content is already familiar to your brain.

 – The images that you use in step #8 don’t have to be pretty and can be as silly as you wish.
-You are the only person who will see them so it just needs to make sense to you.
+You are the only person who will see them so they just need to make sense to you.

 – Practice with crazy props: go through your talk and wear a coat backwards or put on a hat; wear two different shoes; hold the image cards in your non-dominant hand, etc. Doing odd things like this will help your brain get comfortable when your environment is different.
 The more you practice the talk with distraction, the easier it will be for you to not get derailed during the actual talk.